njh/ruby-em-mqtt-sn/README.md

       -D, --debug                  turn on debug logging
-      -a, --address [HOST]         bind to HOST address (default: 0.0.0.0) -p, --port [PORT]            UDP port number to run on (default: 1883) -A, --broker-address [HOST]  MQTT broker address to connect to (default: 127.0.0.1) -P, --broker-port [PORT]     MQTT broker port to connect to (default: 1883) -h, --help                   show this message
+      -a, --address [HOST]         bind to HOST address (default: 0.0.0.0) -p, --port [PORT]            UDP port number to run on (default: 1883) -A, --server-address [HOST]  MQTT server address to connect to (default: 127.0.0.1) -P, --server-port [PORT]     MQTT server port to connect to (default: 1883) -h, --help                   show this message
           --version                show version